KristiyanKnizharov/AI_ClassificationInAgriculture/README.md

 # AI_ClassificationInAgriculture

-1. Introduction
+1. Introduction:
-The project presents growth for creation, raw materials and the productivity of the agricultural sector in India through different periods.
-The statistics that can be used in are extracted from the Indian government platform "OGD" in CSV format.
+The project presents the growth of production, raw materials and the productivity of the agricultural sector in India through different periods.
+The statistics that can be used in it, are extracted from the Indian government platform "OGD" in CSV format.
 These data are used as a starting point for the analysis of India's development in agriculture as well as the surrounding sectors.

 2. Data structure
 Crops - cereals, legumes, oilseeds, sugars, fiber, horticultural crops, non-horticultural crops, animals, forestry, manure, fertilizers and pesticides, and others.